kruthikakr/CNN/readme.md

-## Convolutional Neural Networks - Stanford CS231n Course by Andrej Karpathy and Serena Yeung
+## Convolutional Neural Networks - Stanford CS231n Course by Justin Johnson and Serena Yeung

 This repository contains course documents, notes and assignments for CS231n.